hrecht/marketplace-data/README.md

 # marketplace-data
-Machine-readable data about health insurance marketplaces and enrollment, originally published by ASPE-HHS and CMS.
+Machine-readable data about health insurance marketplaces and enrollment.
+All data originally published by ASPE-HHS and CMS in non-machine-readable formats.
 Here's to hoping that HHS makes this repo unnecessary soon.

 ## Current files
 * County and 3-digit zip crosswalk to rating areas.
 Includes state and county FIPS codes for analysis and fixes misspellings and duplications present in the original data.